NetNewsLedger - How Parlay Travy Helps Bettors Make Successful Picks With His Expert Tips

 Even though Travis is living his dream, it hasn’t come without challenges.
 But patience and discipline will see you through any challenge.
 It takes discipline to stay the course even when things don’t turn out the way you expect them to.
 When entering a new industry, you need patience to gain relevance and earn respect.
 The key is to have a vision and stick to it with a strong mindset.
 For Travis, cultivating positivity in your life is essential.
 Sports betting is known for its ups and downs.
 That positive mindset will help you stay unaffected by outside noise.

+The average person may run from fear, but Travis believes it should be a catalyst for growth.
+When you face your fears, huge opportunities follow.
+It will help you find what makes you successful—what you are the best at in the world.
 For Travis, it may have taken leaving a job and dropping out of college, but he discovered he was the best at sports betting.
 Now, Travis is one of the most successful and well-known consultants in the industry.
 If anyone is going to chase their own dream, Travis says, above all, they have to be 100% invested in it.
-The average person may run from fear, but Travis believes it should be a catalyst for growth.
-When you face your fears, huge opportunities follow.
-It will help you find what makes you successful—what you are the best at in the world.
-“Success is waking up every single day, doing something you love and being the absolute best at it,” he says.
+“You have to treat it like it’s the most important thing in your life and be willing to sacrifice anything for it.
+I haven’t taken a single day off since I’ve started my business and I believe that’s a huge reason for my success,” he says.

 Travis prides himself on the great trust he builds with each and every client.
 He believes that customer service is everything, but it’s often neglected in the industry.
 Other sports consultants charge more than he does, yet don’t deliver consistent results.
 Travis, on the other hand, has found his sweet spot.
 He wants to attract all audiences, so he charges less, and offers a variety of packages to fit each bettor’s needs.
 Parlay Travy fills a special niche because, not only does it offer financial freedom for Travis, but for his clients, as well.
 Everyone wins.